IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-variable-attributes.md

 ## V_PARENT
 (Optional for use with derived variables) Identifies the "attached" variable which stores the parent variable(s) of a derived variable.
 The ''attached" variable can be dimensional and sized to hold as many parents as necessary.
 The syntax of each entry would be: logical_file_id>variable_name.

-List and definition of attributes describing each variable.